Optimal Thermometers with Spin Networks: Conclusions and outlook

 In terms of Hamiltonian spectrum engineering, we showed that the essential requirement for an optimal thermal probe made of $N$ constituents is the presence of a single ground state and an exponential degeneracy of the first excited level.
 This effective two-level spectrum also appears in other problems, in which we speculate that our work might have application, such as protein folding modelling \cite{zwanzig1992levinthal,zwanzig1995simple}, adiabatic Grover's search~\cite{farhi1998analog,roland2002quantum,Allahverdyan2022}, energy based boolean computation~\cite{Chancellor2016}, and quantum heat engines~\cite{allahverdyan2013carnot,campisi2016power,abiuso2020optimal,abiuso2020geometric,cavina2021maximum}.

 An interesting challenge for the future is to characterise the relaxation timescale $\tau_{\rm rel}$ of the optimal probes derived here, see also Refs.~\cite{allahverdyan2013carnot,Allahverdyan2022}.
 Due to critical slowdown, we expect a trade-off between large heat capacity and slowness of the relaxation process.
 It hence remains a relevant open question if a similar Hamiltonian engineering can be performed taking as a figure of merit $\mathcal{C}/\tau_{\rm rel}$, which would also have important consequences in the optimization of thermal engines~\cite{allahverdyan2013carnot,campisi2016power,abiuso2020optimal,abiuso2020geometric,cavina2021maximum}.
 At the same time, it is worth emphasising that when time is a resource for thermometry~\footnote{In this case, full relaxation to equilibrium is clearly suboptimal, and optimal protocols take place when the probe is in an out-of-equilibrium state (see e.g. ~\cite{mehboudi2019thermometry}).}, optimal non-equilibrium protocols require the same effective two-level structure of the models presented in this work, as recently shown in~\cite{sekatski2021optimal}.
+Another challenge is to move beyond the weak coupling assumption behind \eqref{eq:GibbsState}, and consider the optimisation of thermometer probes for the more general mean force Gibbs state~\cite{Miller2018,Trushechkin2022,glatthard2023energy}.

 \acknowledgements We thank Rosario Fazio for fruitful discussions.
 PA is supported by “la Caixa” Foundation (ID 100010434, Grant No. LCF/BQ/DI19/11730023), and by the Government of Spain (FIS2020-TRANQI and Severo Ochoa CEX2019-000910-S), Fundacio Cellex, Fundacio Mir-Puig, Generalitat de Catalunya (CERCA, AGAUR SGR 1381).
 FN gratefully acknowledges funding by the BMBF (Berlin Institute for the Foundations of Learning and Data -- BIFOLD), the European Research Commission (ERC CoG 772230) and the Berlin Mathematics Center MATH+ (AA1-6, AA2-8).
 PAE gratefully acknowledges funding by the Berlin Mathematics Center MATH+ (AA1-6).
 GH and MPL acknowledge funding from the Swiss National Science Foundation through a starting grant PRIMA PR00P2\_179748 and an Ambizione Grant No. PZ00P2-186067, and through the NCCR SwissMAP.